crimeraaa/dst-shellbells/README.md

 ## Number to Pitch Values

-> Baritone    =   36-48, or C3-B3
+> Baritone    =   37-48, or C3-B3
 >
 > Alto        =   49-60, or C4-B4
 >
 > Soprano     =   61-72, or C5-B5

 The first value each note table has is always a number value, which represents a particular pitch.
 Technically, pitch `C1` is number 1 and pitch `B2` is number 36, pitch `C6` is number 73.
-But because no shell bells are ever mapped to these sounds, they should not be used.
+But because no shell bells are ever mapped to these sounds, any and all values outside of the range 37-72 should not be used.